Everyone knows what job descriptions are, and most, if not all, places of employment have them in one form or another.

 When to update position descriptions

-The “when” of updating is just as important.
+The “when” of updating job descriptions is just as important.
 According to Business Management Daily, they should be updated as often as needed, reviewed periodically to ensure they reflect current responsibilities, amended as duties change and their amendments reviewed with the employee.

 “As often as needed” are four important words to remember.
 This is because each job description must be a current overview of the employee’s responsibilities.